 This kind of deployment requires the UE to support dual registration with a single credential in order to enable seamless idle mode mobility registration, obtain services from both networks simultaneously.
-It enables UE obtain best services offered by different networks (PLMN + PLMN, SNPN+SNPN or PLMN + SNPN).
+It enables UE obtain best services offered by different networks (PLMN + PLMN, SNPN+SNPN or PLMN + SNPN) supporting different frequencies (assumption is that there is no interference for the UE to camp in the two networks).
 This is mainly for UE(s) supporting dual registration with two different frequencies.
 No impact to NG-RAN as a single RRC connection maps to a single NGAP from NG-RAN perspective.

 Note: It is independent of network slicing work as this is applicable not just for PLMNs but also for SNPN and SNPN, PLMN and SNPN.